winton/stasis/README.md

 Ignore
 ------

-Use the `ignore` method in your controller to ignore certain files.
+Use the `ignore` method in your controller to ignore certain paths.

-For example, to ignore files with an underscore at the beginning (partials):
+For example, to ignore paths with an underscore at the beginning (partials):

     ignore /_.*/